-In wines, observed variations in sensory attributes such as color (hue and saturation) and taste and mouthfeel properties (such as bitterness and astringency) are primarily the result of the composition and concentration of two phenolic classes, anthocyanins and proanthocyanidins (Lesschaeve and Noble 2005, Preys et al. 2006).
-Anthocyanins are pigments that modulate wine color directly due to their spectral properties and indirectly by participating in reactions such as copigmentation resulting in the typical hyperchromic shift (more color) and bathochromic shift (more purple color) observed in young doi: 10.5344/ajev.2013.13068 red wines (Boulton 2001).
-Isolated anthocyanins are tasteless or indistinctly flavored (Vidal et al. 2004).
-However, when anthocyanins react with proanthocyanidins during winemaking, polymeric pigments are formed and these in turn can modulate astringency (Weber et al. 2013).
+42 In wines, observed variations in sensory attributes such as color (hue and saturation) and 43 taste and mouthfeel properties (such as bitterness and astringency) are primarily the result of the 44 composition and concentration of two phenolic classes, anthocyanins and proanthocyanidins 45 (Lesschaeve and Noble 2005, Preys et al. 2006).
+Anthocyanins are pigments that modulate wine 46 color directly due to their spectral properties and indirectly by participating in reactions such as 47 copigmentation resulting in the typical hyperchromic shift (i.e., more color) and bathochromic 48 shift (i.e., more purple color) observed in young red wines (Boulton 2001).
+Isolated anthocyanins 49 are tasteless or indistinctly flavored (Vidal et al. 2004).
+However, upon reaction with 50 proanthocyanidins during winemaking, polymeric pigments are formed and these can in turn 51 modulate astringency (Weber et al. 2013).